 \subsection{Results}

 \fi

 Our work focuses on the achievability of an encryption scheme that realizes an \emph{uncloneable bit} in the statistical model, thus without any computational or setup assumptions.
-However, given the apparent difficulty of achieving this task, we relax the security requirement, and we ask that the success probability of the adversaries be no more than $\sfrac{1}{2} + f(\lambda)$, for some $f: \RR \to \RR$ such that $\lim_\lambda f(\lambda) = 0$.
-This is a relaxation of the usual requirement that $f$ be a negligible function.
+However, given the apparent difficulty of achieving this task, we relax the security requirement, and we ask that the success probability of the adversaries be no more than $\sfrac{1}{2} + f(\lambda)$, for some $f: \RR \to \RR$ such that $\lim_\lambda f(\lambda) = 0$ (weak security).
+This is a relaxation of the usual requirement that $f$ be a negligible function (strong security).

 Our contribution is a new candidate scheme for this relaxation of the uncloneable bit question.
-We prove security for some small security parameters, and provide strong numerical evidence that a security conjecture holds exactly.
+We prove weak security for some small security parameters and provide strong numerical evidence that it also holds asymptotically.

-\paragraph{Candidate Scheme for an Uncloneable bit.} Our candidate scheme is based on a family of pairwise anti-commuting $n$-qubit Pauli strings, of the following form for $n$ even:
+\paragraph*{Candidate Scheme for an Uncloneable Bit.} Our candidate scheme is based on a family of pairwise anti-commuting $n$-qubit Pauli strings, of the following form for $n$ even:

 Note that there are $2n$ such strings.
 When $n$ is odd, we add to the above set $X^{\otimes n}$ and obtain $2n+1$ strings.
 We index these strings as $\Gamma_k$, and based on this, define the following candidate (see details in\ifabstract{ the main manuscript}\else{~\Cref{sec:scheme}}\fi).